forknova/Shopping/README.md

 to open this website on your machine
 1-donwload and install the latest version of nodejs on your machine 2-open the repository on your editor
-3-run npm i to intall all dependencies
-4-run the "nodemon s" command on the backend folder and ng s command on the project folder
+3-run npm i to intall all dependencies. do it once while inside project and once while inside backend folder 4-run the "nodemon s" command on the backend folder and "ng s" command on the project folder